Build a multi-container app with Docker Compose, then build images with Docker Bake and push them to …

 Bug #3: Cache Invalidation Hell

-After deploying, we found a number of broken links.
-Fixed them and uploaded corrected HTML.
-But CloudFront kept serving the old broken pages.
+After deploying, you may find a number of broken links.
+Fixing them and uploading corrected HTML isn’t enough on its own — CloudFront keeps serving the old broken pages.

 Problem: CloudFront’s default TTL is 24 hours.
-Our content was cached with broken links.
+The content stays cached with broken links.

 Cost of lesson learned: